zrendy/Atelier/README.md

 <!-- ROADMAP -->
 ## Roadmap
-As the chief engineer for the reviews section, I was responsible for the design and implementation of the front and backend of this product.
+As the chief engineer for the reviews section, I was responsible for the design and implementation of the frontend and backend for the reviews section of this product.
 **Reviews Features**

 - [ ] Render reviews based off API data.
 For each product, a breakdown and a subset of reviews is rendered.